Gardiner Dairy Foundation Community Grants Program

 Is this grant available in my area?

 This program is open to not-for-profit community-based organisations from communities in a recognised Victorian dairy region – either Gippsland, South-Western or Northern Victoria.
+Preference is given to communities with a population of 5,000 or less.

 How much funding is available?
 Are there priority areas?

-The Gardiner Dairy Foundation Community Grants Program will make available $120,000 in grant funds for innovative, community-driven projects up to the value of $5,000.
+The Gardiner Foundation Community Grants Program will make available $120,000 in grant funds for innovative, community-driven projects up to the value of $5,000.

 What can be funded?